 With the rise of as-a-Service delivery models, IT departments are faced with decisions beyond choosing the right technology.
-There is now a range of payment options to choose from, the trick is to know which one is right for your company and your current project.
+There is now a range of payment options to choose from, and the trick is to know which one is right for your company and your current project.

-The first step is to truly understand the breakdown of IT-related costs.
-Along with the obvious costs of infrastructure, hardware and software, there are also ongoing maintenance and staff costs, ‘hidden’ costs like the energy to power and cool the equipment, or the cost of real estate within the office.
+The first step is truly to understand the breakdown of IT-related costs.
+Along with the obvious costs of infrastructure, hardware and software, there are also ongoing maintenance and staff costs, hidden costs like the energy to power and cool the equipment or the cost of real estate within the office.

-By contrast, an Opex model means the business doesn’t own the asset but is also not locked into hardware that may quickly become obsolete.
+By contrast, an Opex model means that the business doesn’t own the asset – but is also not locked into hardware that may quickly become obsolete.
 By choosing a cloud approach, the business can get access to the latest technology without necessarily incurring higher costs.

 The final decision of whether to choose Capex or Opex for IT needs depends on the company’s requirements and budget.
 With both payment methods having pros and cons, it makes more sense for businesses to decide on cloud versus on-premise solutions based on efficiency and agility, rather than cost alone.

 “Above the Clouds: A Berkeley View of Cloud Computing” by Michael Armbrust, Armando Fox, Rean Grifﬁth, Anthony D. Joseph, Randy Katz, Andy Konwinski, Gunho Lee, David Patterson, Ariel Rabkin, Ion Stoica, and Matei Zaharia.
 Technical Report EECS-2009-28, EECS Department, University of California, Berkeley. http://d1smfj0g31qzek.cloudfront.net/abovetheclouds.pdf